 Although there are a number of possible underlying causes of self-discipline struggles, like depression or attention deficit disorder (ADD), I often have found that the cause is actually invisible, unmemorable, Childhood Emotional Neglect.

 Many people who were emotionally neglected in childhood freely describe themselves as procrastinators.
 Some call themselves lazy.
 Common are battles with over-and under-eating, excessive spending, or over-drinking.
 Many emotionally neglected people also have difficulty forcing themselves to exercise, do menial tasks or do anything that’s not immediately fun or rewarding.

 The truth is, all forms of self-discipline can be boiled down to two basic ingredients, which are:

 Making yourself do things you don’t want to do — and stopping yourself from doing things you want to do but shouldn’t.

 I believe that most parents would not opt for the more peaceful household if they understood that they were failing their child.
-They would instead choose to enforce more rules, assign more chores, and dole out more consequences, so that their child would learn how to:
+They would instead choose to enforce more rules, assign more chores, and dole out more consequences so that their children would learn how to:

-Make herself do what she doesn’t want to do, and stop herself from doing what she shouldn’t do.
+Make themselves do what they don’t want to do, and stop themselves from doing what they shouldn’t do.

 If you struggle with self-discipline in a certain area(s), I encourage you to consider Emotional Neglect as a cause.
 The good news is this: if your brain wasn’t “programmed” in childhood to have this skill, it’s not too late!
 Once you understand why you’re struggling with self-discipline, you can stop blaming yourself.
 You can stop calling yourself “lazy” or “weak-willed,” or “a procrastinator,” and instead start on a clearly laid-out road to recovery.